 The deferred outflows/inflows of resources related to hedging derivative instruments represent the cumulative change in their fair values.
 Deferred inflows from the Commission's service concession arrangements represent unamortized capital contributions from service plaza operators and the present value of minimum quaranteed rent payments.
 Deferred outflows/inflows from refundings are the result of differences in the carrying value of refunded debt and its reacquisition price.
 This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
 Deferred outflows/inflows of resources related to pensions are described further in Note 8.
 The components of deferred outflows of resources and deferred inflows of resources, other than the difference between the projected and actual earnings on investments, are amortized into pension expense over a closed period, which reflects the weighted average remaining service life of all SERS members beginning the year in which the deferred amount occurs (current year).
 The annual difference between the projected and actual earnings on SERS investments is amortized over a five-year closed period, beginning the year in which the difference occurs (current year).
-Deferred outflows/inflows of resources related to OPEB are described further in Note 12.
+Deferred outflows/inflows of resources related to OPEB are described further in Note 11.
 Investment (gains)/losses are recognized in OPEB expense over a period of five years; economic/demographic (gains)/losses and assumption changes or inputs are recognized over the average remaining service life for all active and inactive members.
-Deferred inflows of resources related to leases represent the unearned revenues for all leases in which the Commission is the lessor.